-To order or reimburse for equipment that is more than \$3,000 NICA will require a letter of medical necessity OR a prescription, a written statement from the parent or legal guardian of the participant as to why the equipment is necessary (if not clearly related to the injury) and an insurance denial if the item is potentially covered by the participant's insurance plan.
+To order or reimburse for equipment that is more than \$3,000 NICA will require a letter of medical necessity OR a prescription, and an insurance denial if the item is potentially covered by the participant's insurance plan.
 In some cases, (such as a stander or a wheelchair) NICA will also need the order specifications if buying directly from a vendor.

 There are specific pieces of equipment that NICA has a relationship with a vendor of a specialized type or brand of equipment and would like to order the equipment requested from the directly.
-You can find a list of this equipment below.
+You can find a list of this equipment in Appendix A with a "\" beside the equipment name.
 In these cases, the documentation needed in the categories above would still apply.